 Learn how to turn stoneware mugs into soy candles.
-This easy DIY will show you how to turn those stoneware mugs, whether vintage or new, that you’ve been holding onto, but had no idea what to with them, into one-of-a-kind candles.
+This easy DIY will show you how to turn those stoneware mugs, whether vintage or new, that you’ve been holding onto but had no idea what to do with into one-of-a-kind candles.

 Besides soap making, candles have got to be hands-down my next favorite thing to do.
 I’m all about making things that are simple, easy to create, don’t need a lot of supplies, and don’t take up too much of my time.
 However, they must also be economical and good enough to be turned into gifts if the need arose.

 With candles and also soaps, the possibilities are endless.
 You can put them in gift baskets and gift them for Mother’s Day, holidays, birthdays, and even for your backyard oasis to keep the bugs away.
 One of my favorites that I enjoy making is citronella for my backyard, and I’ll have to share that with you one day, but the concept is generally the same.

 I happened to pick up these stoneware mugs by Hearth & Hand™ with Magnolia at Target and originally was going to use them for hot chocolate, but they weren’t big enough.
 So I thought, why not turn them into candles?
 You can use old mugs that you have laying around, or find them at a local thrift store or even at TJ Maxx.
 Amazon also has a great selection, but your best bet for lower prices would be at a thrift shop.
 You can also use mason jars if you have that lying around as well.